centresource/generator-playbook/README.md

 - [Yeoman](http://yeoman.io/)

 ### Install Playbook
-Clone the repository using the clone URL found on this page, then:
+Clone this repository using the clone URL found on this page.
+Then:

 ````bash
 cd path/to/generator-playbook